-- a) Bowling shall always be from the same end. - b) All overs shall be a maximum of 6 balls per over. - c) the Umpire shall call and signal "no ball" as per rule 7.24 No Ball - d) No pace bowler is permitted to have a run up of more than 10 steps. - e) A bowler shall not bowl more than 4 overs per innings - f) When a team has at least seven players, all seven players shall bowl at least one over.
-Where a team has seven players or less this will include the wicket keepers who must bowl at least one over each per innings. - g) Overs shall be distributed amongst bowlers for example; 3 players x 4 overs, 2 players x 3 overs, 2 players x 1 over.
-Further guidance as follows: - 5 player team 5 players bowl 4 overs - o 6 player team 2 players bowl 4 overs; 4 players bowl 3 overs - 8 player team 6 players bowl 3 overs; 2 players bowl 1 over - o 9 player team 4 players bowl 3 overs; 3 players bowl 2 overs; 2 players bowl 1 over - h) Coaches should rotate the numbers of overs bowlers deliver each week to ensure that all players have an equal share of bowling.
+- d) With the exception of item above the Umpire shall call and signal "no ball" as per rule 7.25 No Ball - e) No pace bowler is permitted to have a run up of more than 10 steps. - f) A bowler shall not bowl more than 4 overs per innings - g) When a team has at least seven players, all seven players shall bowl at least one over.
+Where a team has seven players or less this will include the wicket keepers who must bowl at least one over each per innings. - h) Overs shall be distributed amongst bowlers for example; 3 players x 4 overs, 2 players x 3 overs, 2 players x 1 over.
+Further guidance as follows: - 5 player team 5 players bowl 4 overs - 6 player team 2 players bowl 4 overs; 4 players bowl 3 overs - 8 player team 6 players bowl 3 overs; 2 players bowl 1 over - 9 player team 4 players bowl 3 overs; 3 players bowl 2 overs; 2 players bowl 1 over - i) Coaches should rotate the numbers of overs bowlers deliver each week to ensure that all players have an equal share of bowling.

-11.3.9 Scoring and Sundries
+11.13 Scoring and Sundries

 - a) The Cricket Australia Stage 1 scorebook shall be used for scoring.
 Each team shall use the Cricket Australia Stage 1 scorebook.
-The MyCricket scoring app may be used in addition to both team's scorebooks - b) Scores shall be entered into MyCricket. - c) Each team shall keep score and compare details progressively (preferably at the end of each pair's innings). - d) At the start of play, write the names of the players of BOTH teams on the score sheet. - e) For each dismissal taken four (4) runs shall be added to the bowling teams score. - f) Wides and no-balls shall score 1 run plus whatever runs are scored. - g) Wide The Umpire shall call and signal "wide": - If a bowler bowls a ball so HIGH or so WIDE as to be out of the batsman's reach in their NORMAL GUARD POSITION (a ball should not be called "wide" until it has been taken by or passes the wicket-keeper). - h) No Ball The Umpire shall call and signal "no ball": - If a ball when bowled LANDS OFF THE PITCH AREA prior to passing the batters stumps. - o Bowling of high full pitched balls: - As per Law 41.7 of the Laws of Cricket, if a bowler bowls a FULL PITCHED BALL which passes, or would have passed, the batsman ON THE FULL ABOVE WAIST HEIGHT in their NORMAL GUARD POSITION. - Bowling of fast short pitched balls: - If a FAST SHORT PITCHED BALL passes the batsman above SHOULDER HEIGHT in their NORMAL GUARD POSITION.

-- o BALL BOUNCING A ball which bounces more than once before it reaches the popping crease is a "no ball".
-Note that a rolling ball is a no ball and a ball that becomes stationary is then dead. - o The Umpire shall call and signal "no ball" as per rule 7.23 No Ball. - i) A batter may be dismissed off a "No Ball" only if run out. - j) A batter may be dismissed off a "Wide Ball" only if run out or stumped. - k) The team with the most runs (including runs added for dismissals) shall be declared the winner.
+The MyCricket scoring app may be used in addition to both team's scorebooks - b) Scores shall be entered into MyCricket. - c) Each team shall keep score and compare details progressively (preferably at the end of each pair's innings). - d) At the start of play, write the names of the players of BOTH teams on the score sheet. - e) For each dismissal taken four (4) runs shall be added to the bowling teams score. - f) Wides and no-balls shall score 1 run plus whatever runs are scored. - g) Wide The Umpire shall call and signal "wide": - h) If a bowler bowls a ball so HIGH or so WIDE as to be out of the batsman's reach in their NORMAL GUARD POSITION (a ball should not be called "wide" until it has been taken by or passes the wicket-keeper).No Ball - The Umpire shall call and signal "no ball": - $\circ\,$ If a ball when bowled LANDS OFF THE PITCH AREA prior to passing the batters stumps. - Bowling of high full pitched balls: - As per Law 41.7 of the Laws of Cricket, if a bowler bowls a FULL PITCHED BALL which passes, or would have passed, the batsman ON THE FULL ABOVE WAIST HEIGHT in their NORMAL GUARD POSITION. - Bowling of fast short pitched balls: - If a FAST SHORT PITCHED BALL passes the batsman above SHOULDER HEIGHT in their NORMAL GUARD POSITION. - BALL BOUNCING A ball which bounces more than once before it reaches the popping crease is a "no ball".
+Note that a rolling ball is a no ball and a ball that becomes stationary is then dead. - $\circ~$ The Umpire shall call and signal "no ball" as per rule 7.23 No Ball. - i) A batter may be dismissed off a "No Ball" only if run out. - j) A batter may be dismissed off a "Wide Ball" only if run out or stumped. - k) The team with the most runs (including runs added for dismissals) shall be declared the winner.

-11.3.10 Fielding
+11.14 Fielding